Earl Hebner: Later WWF/E career and departure (1999–2005)

 Hebner was involved in several storylines.
 He spearheaded the (kayfabe) referee's strike in 1999, resulting in referees being given the authority to defend themselves if physically provoked by wrestlers.
 In early 2000, he cost Triple H his WWF Championship by quick-counting during a match between Triple H and Chris Jericho following weeks of abuse by Triple H. Triple H eventually forced Hebner to reverse the decision, promising never to lay his hands on Hebner as long as Hebner was a WWF employee.
 After Hebner took the title from Jericho and gave it back to Triple H, Triple H "fired" Hebner and promptly Pedigreed him and beat him unconscious.
 Hebner was reinstated by Linda McMahon thirteen days later, replacing corrupt guest referee Shane McMahon during a title match between Triple H and The Rock at Backlash and counting the fall when The Rock covered Triple H for the pin.
 Hebner was also the first referee to be a playable character in a wrestling video game as he was included in the roster of WWF No Mercy.
 During the Invasion angle in late 2001, Hebner became involved in a feud involving WCW referee Nick Patrick.
 Patrick was a biased referee who often helped The Alliance achieve victories over their WWF opponents.
 Hebner defeated Patrick in a match at WWF Invasion.

 On July 18, 2005, WWE announced that Hebner was fired from WWE for selling WWE merchandise without permission.
 Hebner's identical twin brother Dave was released from WWE as well on July 19 in connection with these events.
 These activities would have been conducted from a store that Earl Hebner had partial ownership in, the St. Louis based Pro Shirt Shop.
 To avoid negative publicity, the controlling owner of the Pro Shirt Shop, Nick Ridenour, bought out Hebner's share in the company and released a press statement which claimed that the company only received merchandise from licensed distributors.
+However, the claim of Hebner's firing for selling bootleg merchandise was then rebuked during a March 2025 interview when WWE's then-head of talent relations John Laurinaitis actually fired him because he wanted to terminate his brother, Dave, who was McMahon's right hand man, from his employment.